andrewguenthner/python-challenge/PyBank/README.txt

-Objective:  Automatically summarize profit and loss information from the file budget_data.csv, with results displayed in both the terminal and an output file.
+Objective:  Automatically summarize profit and loss information from the file budget_data.csv, with results displayed in both the terminal and an output file (PyBank_Results.csv).

 Rationale:  This straigtforward task is being automated to save time (so we're going to keep it simple).